mdn/project-template/CONTRIBUTOR_ROLES.md

 ### Organization Member responsibilities

-- Continues to contribute regularly, as demonstrated by having at least 24 contributions a year, as indicated by the [insights](https://github.com/orgs/mdn/projects/15/insights) shown on the MDN Motherboard project board.
+- Continues to contribute regularly to the MDN Web Docs project.

-### Organization Member privileges

-- May be assigned issues and reviews.
-- Will be added to the [organization-members team](https://github.com/orgs/mdn/teams/organization-members).
-- Can recommend other contributors to become Orginization Members.

 ## Invited Experts